WOAH-workshop/woah-workshop.github.io/cfp.md

 1. **Academic Papers (long and short)**: Long papers of up to 8 pages, excluding references, and short papers of up to 4 pages, excluding references.
 Unlimited pages for references and appendices.
 Accepted papers will be given an additional page of content to address reviewer comments.
 Previously published papers cannot be accepted.
 2. **Non-Archival Submissions**: Up to 2 pages, excluding references, to summarise and showcase in-progress work and work  published elsewhere.
 3. **Civil Society Reports**: Non-archival submissions, with a minimum of 2 pages and no upper limit.
 Can include work published elsewhere.

+# Findings of NAACL 2024

+The workshop will accept non-archival submissions for relevant papers accepted to the Findings of NAACL 2024.
+These papers will be presented on the workshop day as posters along with the regular archival submissions.
+If you would like to present your Findings paper at WOAH, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSfckOpp53ajZ0_v6IOCp1akH1P3qDf5FXHsM4D7PJZtRFlsDQ/viewform) by April 21, 2024.

 # Format and styling